View Document Text

 Employees of B&G are permitted to buy and sell securities for their personal accounts.
 To

-address potential conflicts of interest, our Code of Ethics mandates that employees: (1) pre-
+address potential conflicts of interest, our Code of Ethics requires that employees:

 Potential conflicts may arise when employees trade in the same securities that B&G is buying,